danielegasparri/SPAN/README.md

     11) Io (already in your python)
     12) ppxf

-    To automatically check and install the missing packages, just run the script file "install_modules_span.sh" in the terminal:
-    ./install_modules_span.sh

-    The stand-alone executables applications are ready to use.

  - A screen resolution of at least 1600X900, otherwise the panel will be truncated.